 The International Headache Society defines episodic migraine as being unilateral, pulsing discomfort of moderate-to-severe intensity, which is aggravated by physical activity and associated with nausea and/or vomiting as well as photophobia and/or phonophobia (sensitivity to light and sound).

 Botox injections are not covered by MSP for headaches or chronic pain.
 However, many private insurers will cover most of the costs of Botox for chronic migraine.
-There is a separate injection fee of $150 for the administration of Botox by the physician.
+There is a separate injection fee for the administration of Botox by the physician.